The Making of a Revolution

 The Prisoner’s Dilemma, the Stanford Marshmallow Experiment and many other game theories in international relations all allow for a predictable outcome.
 But what has yet to be predicted are the pieces that lead to a decision in the first place.
 The special issue looks at traditional rationalism, pulls from economics, psychology and cognitive science, and puts into perspective how things may actually be different.

 Trump may be a special case, but the researchers instead pull from two strikingly similar presidents, handling a world problem very differently: George H.W.
-Bush’s engagement in the Persian Gulf and George W. Bush’s engagement several years later.
-The rationalist would have expected similar results.
-It was certainly not the case.
+Bush’s engagement in the Persian Gulf during his tenure as president and George W. Bush’s engagement several years later.
+The rationalist would have expected similar results; it was certainly not the case.

 Learning, one to another

-The GPS-driven research ultimately published in the journal was discussed and workshopped at two, two-day conferences held at UC San Diego in early 2014 and align with GPS’s Laboratory on International law and Regulation (ILAR), which is headed by Hafner-Burton and Victor at GPS.
-They formed the lab to stop thinking in silos on specific issues —in human rights, for example, or climate change or trade.
+The research ultimately published in the journal was discussed and workshopped at two, two-day conferences held at UC San Diego in early 2014 and align exactly with the Laboratory on International Law and Regulation (ILAR), the research lab headed by Hafner-Burton and Victor at the UC San Diego School of Global Policy and Strategy.
+They formed the lab to stop thinking in silos on specific issues: in human rights, for example, or climate change, or trade.
 What is learned from one, might help in another, Hafner-Burton said.

-Hafner-Burton, Victor and ILAR are supporters of mentoring, and this project encapsulates all those tenants, as well.
-They frequently support young Ph.D. researchers from UC San Diego’s Division of Social Sciences and Departments of Political Science and of Economics.
+Hafner-Burton, Victor and ILAR are supporters of mentoring, and this project encapsulates all those tenants as well.
+They frequently support young Ph.D. researchers from the Division of Social Sciences Political Science and Economics departments.
 They frequently send students to large, global conferences.
 For this project, they helped sharpen and develop the ideas and research of junior faculty who often do not have the opportunity to be published in such a high-level journal.

-“It’s not just if you believe behavior is important.
-It’s whether you believe individual preferences are important,” Hafner-Burton said.
+“It’s not just if you believe behavior is important, it’s whether you believe individual preferences are important,” Hafner-Burton said.
 “That’s a genuine debate that we need to have in the field of international relations.
-Does it matter who Donald Trump is, or are the institutions going to rein him in?
-Does it matter what the voters think, or will ultimately the institutions rein them in, too?”
+Does it matter who Donald Trump is, or are the institutions going to reign him in?
+Does it matter what the voters think, or will ultimately the institutions reign them in, too?”